TehNut-Mods/MoreChisels/README.md

 Assorted chisels for [Chisel-2](https://github.com/TheCricket/Chisel-2).

+Builds `21` and on have switched to the [ChiselTeam](https://github.com/Chisel-Team/Chisel) fork of Chisel which can be found [here](http://minecraft.curseforge.com/mc-mods/235279-chisel).

 ##Downloads

 Downloads for MoreChisels (as well as all of my other mods) can be found on my [Jenkins](http://tehnut.info/jenkins/) or [CurseForge](http://minecraft.curseforge.com/mc-mods/227904-morechisels).